Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Day 15 Quarantine Update: I know many have seen my previous post and have lots of questions.
 1) our test results all came back negative except for Kaitlyn’s which was positive.
 2) as a minor, they asked for at least one adult to remain.
 The other could still get on the plane with Xander.
 3) we decided not to be separated.
 They are trying to find a hospital which will take all 4 of us.
 4) kaitlyn will need to be isolated as she is positive.
 5) the rest of us needs to start quarantine again in the hospital to ensure we didn’t get anything from kaitlyn.
 Thank you for all the well wishes that has come our way.
 We heard the news 3 hrs ago.
 It wasn’t a pretty sight for me and kaitlyn.
 The boys were calmer.
 We have bounced back now.
 Kaitlyn much quicker than myself - to our merry selves.
 Kaitlyn is healthy.
 We are all healthy - we will get though this and be back home soon.

-The good news, she added, is that her daughter doesn't have symptoms of the virus.
-And after enduring a 14-day quarantine, she said, she and her husband and son will stay with her daughter.
+The good news, she added, is that her daughter hasn't developed symptoms of the respiratory illness.
+And Tan said that she and her husband and son planned to stay with her daughter.

 "We decided not to be separated," Tan said on Instagram.
 "They are trying to find a hospital which will take all 4 of us."

-The embassies of Canada, Australia and Hong Kong are arranging for their citizens to travel home via charter flights this week, Princess Cruises said in an update Wednesday.
+The embassies of Canada, Australia and Hong Kong are arranging for their citizens to travel home via charter flights this week, Princess Cruises said Wednesday.
 All of those governments and the U.S. are requiring a second quarantine, the cruise line says.

 #day15 #disembark #COVID19 VICTORY! 💪🏻💪🏻💪🏻💪🏻 🏆 🏆 #HanginthereDiamondPrincess #coronavirus pic.twitter.com/pvD6fsEJ0U— Yardley Wong (@yardley_wong) February 19, 2020

-The U.S. government brought more than 300 American passengers back to the U.S. on chartered repatriation flights early this week.
-Those passengers are now undergoing new quarantine at military bases in California and Texas — and 14 of them have tested positive for COVID-19 and are in hospitals.
+The U.S. government brought more than 300 American passengers back stateside on chartered repatriation flights early this week.
+Those passengers are now quarantined at military bases in California and Texas — and 14 of them who tested positive for COVID-19 are in hospitals.

 Americans who stayed aboard are on temporary no-fly list

-While a large group of Americans left the ship, 61 U.S. citizens remained on board.
-The Department of Homeland Security has now temporarily put the Americans who stayed behind on a federal no-fly list to bar them from traveling to the U.S., the CDC says.
+Some 61 U.S. citizens were not flown home and remained on board the Diamond Princess.
+The Department of Homeland Security has temporarily put those Americans on a federal no-fly list to bar them from traveling to the U.S., the CDC says.

 "This action has been taken because you are reasonably suspected of having had an exposure to novel coronavirus (COVID-19) while onboard the Diamond Princess cruise ship," the CDC said in a letter to the passengers.

-The CDC adds that anyone who tries to subvert the travel ban by flying first to Mexico or Canada "will be stopped by U.S. Customs and Border Protection officials."
+Anyone who tries to subvert the travel ban by flying first to Mexico or Canada "will be stopped by U.S. Customs and Border Protection officials," the CDC adds.

-The quarantine has exposed Japan's health ministry and other officials to criticisms about their handling of the cruise ship quarantine in response to the coronavirus that was identified in Wuhan, China, in December.

-As passengers test positive for the virus, they're taken off the ship and sent to local hospitals.
-A positive test result also puts patients' traveling partners and close contacts under a new quarantine order.